-It’s our version of “He sees you when you’re sleeping, he knows when you’re awake, he knows when you’ve been bad or good, so be good for goodness sake”, but it’s no roly-poly bearer of shiny gifts chuckling yo-ho-ho.
+It’s our version of “He sees you when you’re sleeping, he knows when you’re awake, he knows when you’ve been bad or good, so be good for goodness sake”, but it’s no roly-poly Santa bearing shiny gifts and chuckling yo-ho-ho.
 It’s a very stern, serious God up there, and there’s no levity surrounding the day.
 It’s a matter of life and death.
 Every person, if and when he can bring himself to look Life in the eye, takes the matter seriously.
 We all want to live, to live well, we and our loved ones.
 So we try to repent deeply in our hearts for what we’ve done wrong, and resolve to do better next year, and pray sincerely for God to judge us with mercy.
 Because to tell the truth, we’ve made a lot of mistakes.
 And if God judges us harshly, we really don’t stand much chance.
 So we can only pray for His mercy.

-But if there were going to be a musical soundtrack for Yom Kippur, there’s only one work conceivable – Johann Sebastian Bach’s Six Suites for Solo Violincello, BWV 1007-1012.
+But if there were going to be a secular musical soundtrack for Yom Kippur, there’s only one work conceivable – Johann Sebastian Bach’s Six Suites for Solo Violincello, BWV 1007-1012.
 I don’t consider myself to be a really well-educated or cultured person.
 But from my limited experience in music and arts, there is no other man-made work of the gravity, profundity, elevation of Bach’s Suites for Cello.
-There is no other music that I could imagine playing in the background as I stand before God – powerless, beseeching mercy for myself, for my wife, my children and their families, for all the people of Israel, for all the world and everyone and everything that inhabits it.
+There is no other music that I could imagine being played in the background as I stand before God – powerless, beseeching mercy for myself, for my wife, my children and their families, for all the people of Israel, for all the world and everyone and everything that inhabits it.

 During these six years in Cöthen, between burying his wife, finding and marrying a new one, raising seven children and running a court orchestra and choir, he also found time to compose the Orchestral Suites, the Brandenburg Concertos, the Sonatas and Partitas for solo violin, the Suites for solo cello, and the first book of the Well-Tempered Clavier.